Operation First Response

 There are different ways that a wounded Hero may enter into the OFR family:

-- Some beginning at a combat support hospital in Iraq or Afghanistan where a wounded or injured service member may receive an OFR backpack filled with a new set of clothing, travel size hygiene products, a handmade blanket and a phone card to ensure they have needed items until they return stateside.
+- Some beginning at a combat support hospital in theatre where a wounded or injured Service Member may receive an OFR backpack filled with a new set of clothing, travel size hygiene products, a handmade blanket and a phone card to ensure they have needed items until they return stateside.

 - Several unit Family Readiness Groups (FRG) from bases across the United States have heard of the services provided by OFR and they contact us directly to obtain help for their wounded.

 - Families search for help via the internet after their family member is wounded.
-Upon finding our website, families have the option of requesting our services via email or telephone.
+Upon finding our website, families have the option of requesting our services via our online application.

 Whatever way any of our wounded and their families come into our path they soon learn that they are part of the OFR family.
 We will always try to be a voice and ready to help in the needs of those we assist.